 We are looking for both newly qualified and experienced qualified Social Workers to work within our newly formed Community Promoting Independence Service for people aged 18+, with care and support needs.
 The is an exciting opportunity to work in a multi-disciplinary team, focusing on promoting wellbeing and choice, making a real difference and enabling people to improve their independent living skills.

-These newly-created roles require the postholder to work closely with people with care and support needs, carers, and other health and social care professionals, providing an assessment and care management service.
+These newly-created roles require you to work closely with people with care and support needs, carers, and other health and social care professionals, providing an assessment and care management service.
 These roles will work within the Community Promoting Independence Team.
-The postholders will be required to comply with relevant legislation, including the Care Act, the Mental Capacity Act, and the Mental Health Act.
-Postholders will be expected to promote asset-based social work and support people to contribute to their community.
+You will be required to comply with relevant legislation, including the Care Act, the Mental Capacity Act, and the Mental Health Act.
+You will be expected to promote asset-based social work and support people to contribute to their community.

 • A qualification in social work